Iggy Azalea Receives A Disgusting Gift In The Mail And Calls For The FBI

-Iggy Azalea might have a new single and music video dropping at midnight, but it seems she’s been distracted from the gift she recently received in the mail according to ET Canada.
+Iggy Azalea might have a new single and music video dropping at midnight, but it seems she’s been distracted by a gift she recently received in the mail, according to Entertainment Tonight Canada.

 The Australian rapper took to Twitter to explain to her fans that she had received something really disgusting.